Here's everything you need to know about this industry-wide shift to delivery-only

 Online food ordering traffic has grown 300% faster than traditional dining in the past few years, and it’s only going up from there.2

-Now, more than ever, it’s vital to adapt to the growing changes in market demand, so your restaurant is future-proof.
+Now, more than ever, it’s vital to adapt to the growing changes in market demand with the growing kitchen for rent trend, so your restaurant is future-proof.

 We’re breaking down the key areas of growth in delivery across the U.S. and beyond, so you can better prepare for the future of delivery.